wojtek9502/satellites_search_nearby/README.md

 - Python 3.11+

 ### Details
+Details
 This script allows you to calculate the passes of selected satellites and space objects based on the provided coordinates.
 Data is calculated for X consecutive days with a one-minute resolution.
+The script uses TLE files downloaded from the internet.
+To avoid overloading the TLE server, TLE data is stored in an SQLite database and updated only if the latest data in the database is older than 2 hours.

 Available objects
 - ISS (ZARYA)